 Regnery covers just about everything including think tanks, publishers, candidates, religious conservatives, financial donors, the courts, the Constitution, and free markets.
-He does an excellent job at explaining the merger of traditionalists, anti-communists, and libertarians in to one political force due in large part to the writings of William F. Buckley, Jr. and other intellectuals, grassroots activists, and the emergence of Barry Goldwater.
-Regnery also traces how conservative leaders were able to separate themselves from some of the more radical conspiracy minded leaders like Robert Welch of the John Birch Society.
-Russel Kirk responded to Welch’s charge that President Dwight D. Eisenhower was an agent of a world communist conspiracy by quipping “Ike isn’t a communist.
+He does an excellent job at explaining the merger of traditionalists, anti-communists, and libertarians into one political force due in large part to the writings of William F. Buckley Jr. and other intellectuals, grassroots activists, and the emergence of Barry Goldwater.
+Regnery also traces how conservative leaders were able to separate themselves from some of the more radical conspiracy-minded leaders like Robert Welch of the John Birch Society.
+Russell Kirk responded to Welch’s charge that President Dwight D. Eisenhower was an agent of a world communist conspiracy by quipping, “Ike isn’t a communist.
 He is a golfer.”

 While Eisenhower was a disappointment for conservatives, Barry Goldwater’s presidential candidacy unified and excited the conservative movement on a national scale.
 The Goldwater candidacy failed at electing a conservative to the highest office, but it allowed for its leaders and activists to learn valuable lessons for the future.
 The emergence of Ronald Reagan and “The Speech” was undoubtedly the greatest triumph of Goldwater’s unsuccessful presidential bid.